 Simple Interior Design Tips That Will Help You Maximise Space

 Making the most out of your space at home can be a challenge, especially when you consider that the average UK home is about 44% smaller than 100 years ago!
 I know all about that, being in a new build where we’re all crammed in together!

-This is particularly relevant for small kitchens where space is very valuable.
-Rencraft note that most kitchens have nooks and crannies that can be used for additional storage.
+This is particularly relevant for small kitchens where space is very valuable and most kitchens have nooks and crannies that can be used for additional storage.
 These are perfect for floor to ceiling cabinets to be used as a pantry.

 Scale Down Your Furniture

 A large sofa in a small space can eat up a lot of space and make your home seem even smaller so think carefully when making your choice on such a large expensive item in your home, plus any property with a narrow doorway might not even be able to fit pieces such as a huge sofa through it.